freedomofpress/securedrop-apt-test/.github/PULL_REQUEST_TEMPLATE.md

 ## Status

-Read for review / Work in progress
+Ready for review / Work in progress

 ## Description of changes